The-Amadeus-Project/Stabis/README.md

 # Stabis
-A stack-based language, now you know what the name means, as I have said im uninspired.
-SbIs is a stack-based concatenative language
+A stack-based concatenative similar to forth and porth(its like forth but written in python), Stabis is like Porth but written in rust

 # Purpose
-Stabis is a project for me learning language development, learning the workflows and maybe a project to flex people on, totally not because I hate naming variables
+Stabis is a project for me learning language development, learning the workflows of making a large project and maybe a project to flex people on, totally not because I hate naming variables

 ## syntax :: check design.md